for Sunday 3rd July 1966

 When You're In Love With A Girl Tony Barry Decca F12431, released 24/6

-Tony Barry became member #311 of the Knees Club on July 9th when promoting When You're In Love With A Girl at London's Marquee Club, during the Saturday afternoon Radio London Marquee Show.
+Tony Barry became member #311 of the Knees Club on July 9th when promoting When You're In Love With A Girl (which had a Pall Mall B-side, Oh My Love) at London's Marquee Club, during the Saturday afternoon Radio London Show.
 Tony's signature and agency addess, above, are from the Knees Club Book II.
+Under his real name of Tony Udy, he penned both sides of the single.
+Tony died in 2014.

 The Knees Club Deep Purple Connection

-Other new members who joined at the Marquee that afternoon, included two members of MI5 (sometimes written as 'MI Five').
+Other new members who joined at the Marquee that afternoon, included two members of M.I.
+Five.
 With the current popularity of The Man From U.N.C.L.E. (see Fab May 1st 1966), James Bond and other spoof-espionage films, all things spy-related were highly fashionable.

 25